postcss/postcss/docs/syntax.md

 This is why the default stringifier has a `raw()` method to autodetect raw properties by other nodes.
-For example, it will look at other nodes to detect indent size and them multiply it with the current node depth.
+For example, it will look at other nodes to detect indent size and then multiply it with the current node depth.

 ### Tests